 - Sensory nerves carry messages of touch, temperature, hearing, smell, taste and other sensations from various parts of the body to the brain.

-In MND, motor nerves become damaged and eventually stop working.
+In motor neurone disease (MND), motor nerves become damaged and eventually stop working.
 Therefore, the muscles that the damaged nerves supply gradually lose their strength.
 There are various subtypes of MND.
 In each type, symptoms tend to start in different ways.
 However, as the disease progresses, the symptoms of each type of MND tend to overlap.
 This means that symptoms in the later stages of each type of MND become similar.
 The main types of MND are:

 - Amyotrophic lateral sclerosis (ALS).
 This is the classical MND and the most common type.
 About 8 in 10 people with MND have this type.
 Symptoms tend to start in the hands and feet.
 The muscles tend to become stiff as well as weak at first.

 - Progressive bulbar palsy (PBP).
 About 2 in 10 people with MND have this type.
 The muscles first affected are those used for talking, chewing and swallowing (the bulbar muscles).

 - Progressive muscular atrophy (PMA).
 This is an uncommon form of MND.
 The small muscles of the hands and feet are usually first affected but the muscles are not stiff.